Cqsi/lichs/README.md

 ## Usage

-You start playing by typing the command `lichess` into the Windows Command Prompt:
+You start playing by typing the command `lichs` into the Windows Command Prompt:

 ```
-C:\> lichess
+C:\> lichs
 ```

 That will take you to the intro screen: